jaimiles23/Multiplication-Medley/README.md

 1. 0_planning
    1. Documents related to the skill planning and design.
 2. 1_code
-   1. All code required to deploy the skill.
+   1. Code required to deploy the skill.
 3. 2_interaction_model
    1. JSON data file used to train skill neural net.
 4. 3_distribution